putridparrot/PutridParrot.JsonUtilities/README.md

 ## JsonExtensions

-The JsonExtensions class supplies methods for checkibg for data in a JObject as well as mutating the data, including the ability to map data within a JObject or from another JObject.
+The JsonExtensions class supplies methods for checking for data in a JObject as well as mutating the data, including the ability to map data within a JObject or from another JObject.

 _Note: Methods work in a right to left manner (where appropriate) similar to if you were assigning values._